SteveDengZishi/Graph-Partitioning-Research/Readme.md

 **Repository Description**

-	This git repository consists of three folders, and one pdf poster briefly describe the project,
+	This git repository consists of three folders, and one poster briefly describes the purpose of the project,

 	Balanced_Label_Propagation
 	LEOPARD